 Since elevated ketones are a common trigger for the keto rash, we can't help but wonder why ketones and even changes in the diet would cause such a reaction?
 Some possible explanation for this include the following:

-- Ketones released through sweat irritate the skin– The rash affects areas where we tend to sweat a lot.
-Since some studies show that ketones can also exist through sweat , it is possible that the acidic quality of ketones irritates the skin.
+- Ketones released through sweat irritate the skin– The rash affects areas where we tend to sweat a lot like the chest and neck.
+Since studies show that ketones can also exist through sweat , it is possible that the acidic quality of ketones irritates the skin.

-- A drastic change in diet triggers an allergic reaction– The ketogenic diet excludes foods you commonly eat and demands and greater intake of foods you eat sparingly – this can unveil a previously-unknown food allergy.
+- A drastic change in diet triggers an allergic reaction– The ketogenic diet excludes foods you commonly eat boosts your intake of foods you normally eat sparingly – this can unveil a previously-unknown food allergy.

 Other possible explanations include a weakened immune system, sweating, hot weather, and stress.
 However, the basic culprit remains a low-carb or ketogenic diet and the elevated ketones that go with it.